oli4maes/sipsavy/README.md

 a response `TResponse`.
 Following this pattern, the only dependencies should lie in the mediator handlers, this will ensure that there are no circular dependencies.

-## Project structure

-### cmd/api

-This is the entry point of the application.

-### internal/features

-All mediator handler are defined here.

-### internal/infrastructure/http

-The actual api server and its handlers.

-### internal/infrastructure/mediator

-The mediator implementation.

-### internal/infrastructure/persistence

-All repositories.

 # Local development environment

 The easiest way to get going with this codebase is to run a docker container for the sql database.